OlalKeith/OlalKeith/README.md

 # Hello everyone ,

-Professional with 5 years of progressive experience in Software development with 2 years experience in web security, network security, and penetration testing.
-Domain expertise in software project management and product development.
+Professional with 5 years of progressive software development experience, as well as 2 years of web security, network security, vulnerability assessment, and penetration testing.
+Experienced in software project management and product development, with a track record of seeing projects through to completion.

 ### Where to find me:
 <p align="left">